Skip to content

 Do Gibraltar studios come furnished?

 Yes, most do.
 Furnished studios are the default in Gibraltar.
-A typical furnished studio includes bed, wardrobe, basic kitchen equipment, and seating.
+A typical furnished studio includes a bed, wardrobe, basic kitchen equipment, and seating.
 Always request a full inventory before signing a lease to confirm exactly what is included.

 How long are typical studio leases in Gibraltar?